 So, by investing in corporate bonds you help companies to finance their growth.

-Our Corporate Bonds ETF is one of the lowest cost ETFs to buy corporate bonds (0.15% total expense ratio).
+This is one of the lowest cost ETFs to buy corporate bonds (0.15% total expense ratio).

 Unlike some other ETF managers, we buy the underlying bonds (physical replication) and we do currently not lend out securities.

-Our Corporate Bonds ETF invests in 40 different bonds issued by some of the world’s best-known companies, from different industries and countries all over the world.
+Corporate Bonds ETF invests in 40 different bonds issued by some of the world’s best-known companies, from different industries and countries all over the world.
 That means we reduce your risk.
 The companies include names such as Anheuser-Busch (beer), Novartis (pharmaceutical), Danaher (life sciences), Daimler (automobile) and IBM (information technology).

 To reduce currency risk, we only invest in bonds issued in euros.